FunGuyz

+FunGuyz store in London, Ontario in 2023.

-FunGuyz location in Downtown St. Catharines.
+FunGuyz location in Downtown St. Catharines in 2023.

 FunGuyz is a Canadian magic mushroom business.
 It operates illegally, as sale and possession of magic mushrooms is illegal in Canada.
 Until November 2024, the business operated physical storefronts, with at least 17 stores in Ontario and one in Quebec.
 These stores were frequently raided and their products confiscated.
 The raided stores would usually reopen quickly after the seized merchandise had been replaced, with the exception of the five locations that were permanently closed by local authorities.
 In November 2024, FunGuyz announced plans to close all of its physical stores but keep its online business open.

 The owner of the business believes that criminal charges would make a constitutional challenge for the legality of psilocybin possible due to similar actions taken by businesses before the broader legalization of cannabis.
 He states that his products are for therapeutic use; however, the substance has not been approved by Health Canada.
 Identities for spokespeople of the business have varied.
 As of August 2023, police have sought an arrest warrant for the owner of the stores.